sifive/vcdrom/readme/vscode-dev-env.md

 `google-chrome --remote-debugging-port=9222`

 The port number is not important or reserved, but this guide uses this port number consistently.
-I suggest you do to for now.
+The committed launch configuration uses this port number.

 This will start Chrome, hopefully with a single blank tab.
 I suggest always leaving a blank tab open, and closing any other tabs.
 This will minimize debugger clutter and keep the debug instance of Chrome running even if you close all visualizers.